How Many Years of Experience Do You Need Before You Start Travel Nursing?

 Which Travel Nurse Company Are You With?

 When I first started travel nursing, 7.5 years ago, I had to company jump because I just didn’t feel like I was clicking with the recruiters or agencies that I was working with.
 They all like of felt like used car salesmen instead of someone who would have my back and be there for me if I needed them.
-For the past 5 years I’ve been with Travel Nurse Across America.
+For 5.5/7.5 years, I traveled with Travel Nurse Across America.
 You can search their available jobs by clicking here.
-If you decided to go with them drop my name, Leah Helmbrecht, and I will get a referral bonus.
+If you decide to go with them drop my name, Leah Helmbrecht, and I will get a referral bonus.
 I wouldn’t work for them if I wouldn’t recommend them.

 What I love about TNAA